ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 So, we have rules, now we need to browse as long as we are in a valid context and save the token.
 Easy to go !
 ### Tokenizer in action !

-While we get the state of the current token, ex : `TOK_WORD`, we have to browse the current string until the current context state is not longer valid.
+While we get the state of the current token, ex : `TOK_WORD`, we have to browse the current string until the current context state is no longer valid.
 ```cpp
 unsigned int i = 1;
 unsigned int token_type = g_get_tok_type[g_get_chr_class[string[0]]];